 With the exception of Defence and BOM, the organisations mentioned above are part of the portfolio responsibility of the Minister for Infrastructure and Transport.
 BOM falls under the portfolio responsibility of the Minister for Sustainability, Environment, Water, Population and Communities.

-Australian State Safety Program framework
+Australian State Safety Program - Aviation Safety Agencies